 Aggressive Jacksonville Defense Attorneys Fight Your Possession Charges

-The Jacksonville attorneys litigating drug crime cases at Robert Shafer & Associates, P.A. are skilled and experienced in developing effective criminal defenses.
+The Jacksonville attorneys litigating drug crime cases at Shafer Law, P.A. are skilled and experienced in developing effective criminal defenses.
 If you have been charged with drug possession or prescription fraud in Florida, we’re ready to mount an aggressive defense.

 Understanding the laws governing possession in Florida

 If you are charged with drug possession, you have allegedly violated state laws.
 To describe the drug laws in Florida as draconian would be doing a disservice to the word.
 Almost all of them are antiquated and unnecessarily severe, and the specific laws guiding drug possession are no different.
 Most of the laws are based upon the type and the quantity of the drug in possession.
 However, each drug — whether an illegal narcotic or a prescription medication — has its own “trafficking” label imposed upon it.
 The quantity of “Drug A” in your possession, for instance, may carry harsher penalties than the very same amount of “Drug B.”

 Florida drug possession penalties

 Florida has stringent drug possession penalties, which depend on the type of drug and the quantity seized.
 Alleged violations our attorneys regularly manage include:

 - 893.13(6)(b) Possession of marijuana (20 grams or less) — First-degree misdemeanor with a maximum penalty of 1 year in jail and a $1000 fine